- All of our dogs are adopted as indoor house pets only. No outdoor runs or permanent tie-outs are allowed.

 Raja is a sweet, gentle, 2 year old GSD.
 She came from a breeder in Michigan, and had not had much socialization.
 Despite that, she is a very gentle girl.
 Raja is slow to warm up, but once she trusts you, she leans in for your attention.
 Raja currently lives with a family of cats, dogs, and humans.
 She does well with most dogs, in fact, we want her to have a brother or a sister dog to show her the world is not so scary.
 Raja initially avoids the leash, but walks pretty well.
 Raja knows basic commands, and has quickly caught on to house training.
 Raja is food motivated, and takes all of her treats very gently.
 Raja would also thrive in a home with another dog to continue showing her the ropes.
 Raja is a good girl indoors, and is happy to lay at your feet while you read a book or watch TV.
 With a little time, and some patience, Raja will blossom.
 She will be your sweet Velcro dog.
 Raja has a lot of love to give, and has been an easy girl.

 Samson is a bit of a split personality dog.
-He is well behaved with his person, but he will take advantage of a bite opportunity with just about anyone else.
+He is well behaved with his person, but he will take advantage of a bite opportunity with just about anyone else (anxiety/fear bite).
 We are working with him but his adoptive person will have to commit to training and protecting Samson from his worst side.
 He is a resource guarder and his person is his resource.
 He has not shown us consistent triggers.
 Samson has a bite history.
 Our foster dropped their guard and Samson took advantage and bit a teenager.
 We will not place Samson in a home with children as they are too unpredictable.
 Samson walks well on a leash and shows some interest in other people and dogs outside.
 Samson does show signs of separation anxiety..
 He enjoys going for runs on a leash and has gone for about 3 miles at a time.
 Samson LOVES squeaky toys but needs some that are pretty tough.
-He is good at "sit", "stay", and "shake'.
+He is good at "sit", "stay", "lay", "come", "front" and "shake'.
 Samson has the potential to be a great companion for someone willing to put in the time and training dollars to work with him.
+UPDATE: Samson completed 7 weeks of K9 training and is choke chain trained.
+He has been better about strangers petting him while in leash but it's a slow process.
+Samson is currently on anxiety medicine to help him.
+He has not had any resource guarding issues with his current foster and even lays at his food bowl until the food is dumped in.
+Samson has interacted well with other dogs and has not shown aggression.
+Samson has nor shown issues with his paws being touched/cleaned/ or nails trimmed either.
+Samson will do well in a structured home with a strong handler.
+A single owner or couple with experience with dogs is recommended

 Black and Tan